techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 }
 ```

-Finally, the it's necessary to add an identifier to the model.
+Finally, it's necessary to add an identifier to the model.
 Just add this single line as another `Contact` property:

 ```swift
 var id: Node?